State College, Pennsylvania: Largest Employers

-Other notable employers include the Federal Government (452 employees), YMCA (446 employees), Wegmans (430 employees), Shaner Corporation (380 employees), McDonald's (263 employees), Giant Food Stores (255 employees), Hotel State College & Company (251 employees), Raytheon (251 employees), Sheetz (251 employees), Foxdale Village (250 employees), State College Borough Government (213 employees), Minitab (211 employees), and Penn State Hershey Medical Group (200 employees).
+Other large employers include the Federal Government (452 employees), YMCA (446 employees), Wegmans (430 employees), Shaner Corporation (380 employees), McDonald's (263 employees), Giant Food Stores (255 employees), Hotel State College & Company (251 employees), Raytheon (251 employees), Sheetz (251 employees), Foxdale Village (250 employees), State College Borough Government (213 employees), Minitab (211 employees), and Penn State Hershey Medical Group (200 employees).

 Arts and culture

 Events

-THON 2007 was held for the first time in the Bryce Jordan Center on the University Park campus of Penn State.
+THON was held for the first time in the Bryce Jordan Center at Penn State in 2007.

 The Central Pennsylvania Festival of the Arts, usually referred to as "Arts Fest", is held downtown every July.
 The five-day festival features artists from around the country and draws more than 125,000 visitors.
 Streets are closed off and lined with booths where people can buy paintings, pottery, jewelry, and other hand-made goods.
 There borough hosts musical performances, plays, and food vendors selling everything from funnel cakes to Indian cuisine.
+Another event hosted by the Central Pennsylvania Festival of the Arts is "First Night", an annual New Year's Eve celebration known for its display of carved ice sculptures in downtown State College.

 The Penn State IFC/Panhellenic Dance Marathon, commonly referred to as THON, is a 46-hour dance marathon that takes place every February on the University Park campus with the goal of raising money for the Four Diamonds Foundation.
 A number of events throughout the year pave the way to February's THON weekend.

 Blue-White Football Weekend occurs in April and includes a carnival, fireworks, food vendors, a student entertainment stage, live music, a parade, and more.
 On game day, autograph sessions with the football student-athletes is held in Beaver Stadium prior to kickoff of the Blue-White football intra-squad scrimmage game.

-Other annual events in the area include "First Night State College", a New Year's Eve celebration with carved ice sculptures and musical performances that takes place in downtown State College, and "Central PA 4th Fest", a day-long event that includes Fourth of July fireworks, crafts, food vendors, and entertainers.

-On Saturday, February 4, 2017, State College set a Guinness World Record holder with Light Up State College organizing 5,226 lighted ice luminaries that were displayed across South Allen Street in Downtown State College.
-This is the most ice luminaries in any one location to date.
-The previous record was held by Vuollerim, Sweden, with 2,652 ice luminaries.
+In February 2017, State College set a Guinness World Record for the largest display of ice lanterns.
+Beating out the previous record held by Vuollerim, Sweden with 2,652 ice lanterns, 5,226 lighted ice luminaries were displayed across South Allen Street in Downtown State College.